SichengStevenLi/llama_index/llama-index-integrations/llms/llama-index-llms-ipex-llm/examples/README.md

 >>export SYCL_CACHE_PERSISTENT=1
 >>```

->[!NOTE] For the first time that each model runs on Intel iGPU/Intel Arc A300-Series or Pro A60, it may take several minutes to compile.
+>**NOTE** For the first time that each model runs on Intel iGPU/Intel Arc A300-Series or Pro A60, it may take several minutes to compile.

 ----
 ### Run the Example